Netherlands Work Visa for IT Professionals - Strategic Route

 5. Submit the Application:

-Submit the completed application form along with the required documents to the IND or the relevant Dutch embassy or consulate in your country of residence.
-Depending on your location, you may be required to apply in person or by mail.
+Submit the completed application form along with the required documents to the VFS Netherlands or Dutch embassy or consulate in your country of residence.
+Depending on your location, you may be required to travel to the nearest VFS facility center to apply in person.

 6. Pay the Application Fee:

 Pay the applicable visa application fee, which varies depending on the type of work permit visa and processing time.
-The fee can usually be paid online or through a bank transfer, and proof of payment should be included with the application.
+The fee can usually be paid online or through a bank transfer.
+A proof of payment should be included with the application.

 7. Attend the Biometrics Appointment (if required):

-Depending on your nationality and the type of visa you’re applying for, you may need to attend a biometrics appointment to provide fingerprints and a photograph.
+Depending on your nationality and the type of visa you’re applying for, you may need to attend the biometrics appointment to provide fingerprints and a photograph.
 This appointment is typically scheduled after the visa application has been submitted.
+Check your nearest VFS Global in India for Netherlands Visa appointment.

 8. Await Decision:

 Once your application is submitted, the IND will review your documents and make a decision on your visa application.
-Processing times vary depending on the workload of the IND and the complexity of your case.
-You may be contacted for additional information or documents during the processing period.
+Processing times vary depending on the workload on the visa processing center and the complexity of your case.
+Throughout the processing period, you might be contacted for more documents or information.

-If your visa application is approved, you will receive a work permit visa sticker or residence permit card.
+If your visa application is approved, you will receive a Netherlands MVV Visa sticker or residence permit card.
 Make sure to carefully review the visa conditions and validity dates.
 You can then travel to the Netherlands and commence employment with your sponsoring employer.

 10. Register with Local Authorities: